|

 Some

-have attempted to trace the imagery of this battle in the Bible to an Israelite
+have attempted to trace the imagery of this cosmic battle in the Bible to an Israelite

-appropriation of (or conversely a critique of) these pagan Creation mythologies
+appropriation of, or perhaps a critique of, these pagan Creation mythologies.

 But in the Bible, this “battle” retains a very naturalistic,